-For papers without a model solution, there should be a statement that each script/item of work is marked independently by two examiners or assessors (sometimes referred to as 'double-blind marking').
-There should be a clear statement on reconciliation procedures demonstrating that any relevant University and divisional guidance is being followed.
+There should be a clear statement on how each script/item is to be marked and the moderation process which is to be followed.
+Where 'double blind marking' is used there should be a clear statement on reconciliation procedures demonstrating that any relevant University and divisional guidance is being followed.
 This statement should encompass an explanation of how any discrepancies between markers will be resolved.
 Simply averaging the marks is discouraged, especially where there is more than a few marks' difference, or if the two marks are on different sides of a class boundary.
 If reconciliation is difficult, a third marker should act as arbiter in agreeing the appropriate mark.
 Only in exceptional circumstances (if such academic expertise is not otherwise obtainable within the University) should an external examiner be asked to act in this capacity.
 If an alternative method of marking has been approved by Education Committee details of this should be provided.